Archive for the ‘Denny Cordell’ Category

 Listen: Fight For My Country / Trevor Burton

 Within a year or so, Trevor Burton left The Move, teaming up with Denny to form Balls.
 Their lone single, ‘Fight For My Country’, was released in the US under his name, as a one-off for Epic.
-Unlike the UK version, which ran upwards of 5 minutes, the US promo and stock were edited down to under 3, making for a better track which would not have been out of place on SHAZAM.
+Unlike the UK version, which ran upwards of five minutes, the US promo and stock were edited down to under three, making for a better track which would not have been out of place on SHAZAM.
 It’s power deserves the attention much lesser records have achieved, packing so hard a punch, it knocked the wind out of both the band and Trevor’s solo career.

 The Pink Floyd